-A popular topic among retiring and separating military members is whether or not it is better to take terminal leave or sell it.
+A popular topic among separating and retiring military members is whether or not it is better to take terminal leave or sell it.
 I have heard a lot of heated debates about which is better, and I have even heard people raise their voices about this topic.

-Another popular argument for taking terminal leave is that this is time off you have earned and have not taken because operations tempos were too high, you didn’t have time to take leave, or you chose to save your leave.
+Another popular argument for taking terminal leave is that this is time off you have earned.
+And most people with a lot of terminal leave have not taken it because operations tempos were too high, they didn’t have time to take leave, or they chose to save their leave.

-The argument for selling leave: The decision to sell leave usually stems from either wanting more money, or not being able to take all of the terminal leave.
-My wife will separate from the USAF this fall (she is not retiring) and has been told by her supervision she will only be able to take 2 weeks terminal leave.
+When my wife separated from the USAF (she did not retire), she was told by her supervision she could only take 2 weeks terminal leave.
 The rest of the leave she will have to sell.
 This is common for critically manned fields, especially for those who are not retiring.